Jafar-design/vendease_assessment/README.md

 ---

-## 📜 License
-This project is open-source and available under the MIT License.

----

 ## 📬 Contact
 For any questions or suggestions, reach out via [your email] or open an issue on GitHub.